lightningrodlabs/where/README.md

 ## UI

-To test out the UI:
+To try out the web-app:

 ``` bash
 npm run start